Battle of Ferozeshah

 The Battle of Ferozeshah was fought on 21 December and 22 December 1845 between the British East India Company and the Sikh Empire, at the village of Ferozeshah in Punjab.
-The British were led by Sir Hugh Gough and Governor-General Sir Henry Hardinge, while the Sikhs were led by Lal Singh.
-The British emerged victorious.
+The British were led by Sir Hugh Gough and Governor-General Sir Henry Hardinge, while the Sikhs were led by Lal Singh and Tej Singh.
+The British emerged victorious after treachery from the Sikh commanders caused a Sikh retreat.

 Background

-The First Anglo-Sikh War broke out as a result of the Sikh Empire of the Punjab falling into disorder after the death of the Maharajah Ranjit Singh in 1839, and British desire to secure the Punjab.
-The Sikh army, the Khalsa, was goaded by some of the contenders for power in the Punjab and its own ambitions for plunder and glory into crossing the Sutlej River into British territory.
+The First Anglo-Sikh War broke out as a result of the Sikh Empire of the Punjab falling into disorder after the death of the Maharajah Ranjit Singh in 1839, and the British desire to secure the Punjab.
+The Sikh army, the Khalsa, was led by some of the contenders for power in the Punjab and its own ambitions for independence and glory into crossing the Sutlej River into territory claimed by the British.

 Moves prior to the battle

 A British division was already stationed at Ferozepur, and a large army under the Commander-in-Chief of the Bengal Army, Sir Hugh Gough, accompanied by the Governor General, was already marching from the various stations around Delhi toward the frontier.
-While a detachment of the Sikh army under its commander in chief, Tej Singh, advanced on Ferozepur, the main force under Vizier Lal Singh advanced to confront Gough.
+While a detachment of the Sikh army under its commander-in-chief, Tej Singh, advanced on Ferozepur, the main force under Vizier Lal Singh advanced to confront Gough.
 On 18 December, Lal Singh's advance guard was defeated at the untidy encounter Battle of Mudki.

 Gough's army itself was hard-hit and tired by the battle, and made no move on the next day, or the day after.
 This allowed Lal Singh's army to concentrate at Ferozeshah and fortify its encampment.

 Early on 21 December, Gough's army advanced, and came into sight of the Sikh encampment late in the morning.
 Gough wished to attack immediately.
 Hardinge thought the odds against the British were too great, and wished to wait for the division from Ferozepur, under Major General Littler, to join the attack.
 Eventually, Hardinge used his civil appointment as Governor General to overrule Gough.